ktrickey/houseprice-deploy/README.md

    http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/deployment?namespace=default
    ```
    You should now be able to navigate around the dashboard and find the services, pods etc that have been set up.
 You'll need to select the customer1 or customer2 namespaces to see the customer specific resources.
+8. Copy c:\k8sdemo\repos\houseprice-data\2018-cust1.csv to c:\k8sdemo\data\customer1\importer\drop
+9. Copy c:\k8sdemo\repos\houseprice-data\2018-cust1.csv to c:\k8sdemo\data\customer2\importer\drop
+10. The files should move to the processing directory and then to the success directory
+11. Navigate to http://customer1.k8sdemo.com:8080 and try searching
+11. Navigate to http://customer2.k8sdemo.com:8080 and try searching (background colour should be different to customer1)